ssardina-planning/nugat-ma/README.md

 Develped as part of Lorenzo Dibenedetto Master's thesis at RMIT University, supervised by A/Prof. Sebastian Sardina and Dr. Nitin Yadav.

-## BACKGROUND ##
+## OVERVIEW ##

-NuGAT (https://es.fbk.eu/technologies/nugat-game-solver) was developed at FBK-ES group.
-The last version was 0.5.0 which worked with NuSMV 2.5.0, but not newer versions.
+NuGAT (https://es.fbk.eu/technologies/nugat-game-solver) was developed at [FBK-ES](https://es.fbk.eu/)
+group.
+The last version was 0.5.0 which worked with NuSMV 2.5.0 (but not with newer versions).

 NuSMV had an important upgrade to 2.5.4.